 Reason: In the interest of water pollution

 21. No development shall take place until a sustainable surface water drainage scheme based on details provided within the Surface Water Management Strategy prepared by RMB Consultants (Civil Engineering) Ltd dated December 2014, has been submitted to and approved in writing by the local planning authority.
 The surface water strategy should also be compliant with the Non-Statutory Technical Standards for Sustainable Drainage (March 2015), and should demonstrate the surface water run-off generated up to and including the 100yr critical storm (including an allowance for climate change) will not exceed the run-off from the undeveloped site following the corresponding rainfall event, so as not to increase the risk of flooding both on- or off-site.
 The strategy should also include details for the provision of long term maintenance of all surface water drainage infrastructure on the site.

 The scheme shall subsequently be implemented in accordance with the approved details before the development is completed.

 Reason: To prevent flooding by ensuring the satisfactory storage of/disposal of surface water from the site.

-21. Prior to commencement of the development details of vehicle parking and cycle storage shall be submitted to the Local Planning Authority and approved in writing.
-The approved details of parking shall thereafter be kept available for such use.
-No development, whether permitted by the Town and Country Planning (General Permitted Development) Order 1995 as amended (or any order revoking and re-enacting that Order, with or without modification ) or not, shall be carried out on the areas indicated or in such a position as to preclude vehicular access to them.
+22. The approved details of the vehicle parking and turning areas and cycle parking shall be completed before the commencement of the use of the land or buildings hereby permitted and shall thereafter be kept available for parking and turning.
+No development, whether permitted by the Town and Country Planning (General Permitted Development) (England) Order 2015 as amended (or any order revoking and re- enacting that Order, with or without modification) or not, shall be carried out on the areas indicated or in such a position as to preclude vehicular access to them;

 Reason: Development without adequate parking/turning provision is likely to lead to parking inconvenient to other road users and in the interests of road safety.